Xia0ben/IQPlayground/README.md

 + Random Indexing (see slide 32 of teacher's slideshow) -> TODO By ...

++ Improvement of the GUI and integration of the OR clause instead of only AND -> TODO By ...

 ## Third code review 19/10/2017 from 4:30 to 6:30 p.m.

 + Discussion around a nice cup of tea/chocolate/coffee.